-This would be a fine place for a fancy Italian lunch if
+Closed!
+This would be a fine place for a fancy

-interesting traffic at lunch time on this restaurant-packed
+there's plenty of interesting traffic at lunch time on this

 |South Park Cafe (South Park).
 The nicest place Huxley knows of to watch humans eat dinner South of Market.
 It's not far from his old office, there are dogs in the park in the evening, too, and he usually gets a cork.|

 That guy at the other end of the leash sometimes seemed